 A certain amount of care and inspection is recommended.
 The frequency of inspection depends upon atmospheric conditions and frequency of operation.
 The service interval is largely determined by the user.
-Recommended maintenance is similar to that listed in the latest industry standards.
-First, it is important that the insulators are always clean.
+Recommended maintenance is similar to that listed in the latest industry standards.1 First, it is important that the insulators are always clean.
 It is also important that the contacts be examined to see that they are aligned, clean, and have a firm uniform pressure.
 If the contacts are pitted, or burned to some extent, they should be removed and replaced.
 Under normal service conditions, the jaw contacts should be examined and maintained at least once a year, depending upon the type of atmosphere to which they are exposed.

 Periodic maintenance should consist of cleaning the contact surfaces thoroughly by carefully scraping off any contamination or deposit and sanding the surface entirely clean, a coating of lubricant should be applied.
-Suggested lubricants are MOBIL 28 grease or NO-OX-ID "A Special".
+Suggested lubricants are MOBIL 28 grease of NO-OX-ID "A Special".
 MOBIL 28 is an Exxon Mobil Company product.
 NO-OX-ID is made by SANDCHEM INC.

-ANSI C37.35 (American National Standard Guide for the Application, Installation, Operation and Maintenance of High-Voltage Air Disconnecting and Interrupter Switches) In general, operating linkages require virtually no maintenance.
+In general, operating linkages require virtually no maintenance.
 However, in contaminated atmospheres of where operation under sleet conditions is common some lubrication at pivot points may be desirable.
 The grease used should be durable even when exposed to the elements, and should retain its viscosity over a wide temperature range.